play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 ```
 {:data-command-src="Z28gbGlzdCAtbSAtdmVyc2lvbnMge3t7LlBST1ZFUkJ9fX0K"}

-_Note: there may be some delay whilst proxy.golang.org updates to reflect the new version information.
-Hence you might
-need to re-try this command to see the `v0.3.0` version listed in the output, as above._

 Notice that the newly published `v0.3.0` is in this list, but `v0.2.0` is not.

 List _all_ versions versions (including any that are retracted):